Images Courtesy of Suzanne Becker Bronk

 The Rutherford AVA is located in what was the original Rancho Caymus land grant that was awarded to early Napa Valley pioneer George C. Yount in 1836.
 The land grant consisted of two leagues of land bestowed by Governor Nicolas Gutierrez, with influence from Yount's friend General Mariano Vallejo.
 In 1864, George Yount gave a 1040 acre portion of the rancho to his granddaughter Elizabeth and her new husband Thomas Rutherford as a wedding gift and the area still bears their name to this day.
 While George Yount is considered the first person to plant grapevines in Napa Valley, the Rutherfords were among some of the early Napa winemakers as well, planting vineyards through the late 1880's.

 In the late 1880's the root louse Phylloxera infested much of Napa County, slowing wine production in most areas to a standstill.
-However, grapevine planting and growing in Oakville were not affected as much as other regions in the Napa Valley.
+However, grapevine planting and growing in Rutherford were not affected as much as other regions in the Napa Valley.
 The first person to import grapevines with Phylloxera resistant rootstock was Georges de Latour, who purchased four acres of land near Rutherford in 1900 and named it "Beaulieu" or "Beautiful Place."
 De Latour went on to become a prominent supplier of Phylloxera resistant rootstock to other vineyards throughout California.

 In 1920 with the passing of Prohibition, many Napa Valley wineries were forced to shut down or begin producing grape juice instead.
 Through his close connection with the Catholic Church, Georges de Latour was able to stay in business by producing Sacramental Wine for religious ceremonies.